trawick/ct-httpd/src/2.4.x/README.md

 * r1587607 - add the mod_ssl APIs, change cmake-based build for Windows to export new hooks
 * r1588868 - fix a warning in new mod_ssl APIs with some unknown level of gcc
 * r1589699 - export mod\_ssl APIs when using traditional Windows build mechanism
+* r1645529 - improve error handling when rejecting proxy backend connection due to "CTProxyAwareness require" (not a critical fix)

 These revisions are bundled in the following patch, which you can apply to a checkout of the httpd 2.4.x branch to add the APIs: